 Dear CU Student and A concerned Parent,

 Yes, about once a year meningitis and its vaccine receive quite a bit of media attention.
 An in-depth discussion about the workings of this illness, one's risk of contracting it, and data on the effectiveness of the vaccine are very important when making a decision about whether or not to be vaccinated.
 Relying solely on media reports — sometimes full of incomplete and incorrect information — won't make us well-informed consumers about this or other serious health matters.
 With that being said, you’re right, A concerned Parent, college students living in dormitories face an increased risk of meningitis.
-Because of this, the Centers for Disease Control and Prevention (CDC) recommend that first year college students living in dormitories be immunized to reduce disease risk.
-Still, resources at the end of this answer are provided to assist you in making a fully informed decision.
+Because of this, the Centers for Disease Control and Prevention (CDC) recommend that first year college students living in residence halls be immunized to reduce disease risk.

 Those who contract meningitis, or have some of the following symptoms, need medical attention as soon as possible because treatment with antibiotics is most effective during the early stages of the disease.
 The signs of meningococcal meningitis, which can resemble flu symptoms, include:

 - High fever,

 - Severe headache,

 - Drowsiness, and/or

 New York State requires that all students certify their decision about whether or not to be immunized.
 That is, students are not required to have the vaccine, but they are required to make an informed decision and register it with their college or university.
 Columbia students should certify their meningitis vaccination decision online as soon as possible; definitely before classes begin.
 After this information gathering process, if you decide you want to have the vaccine, Columbia Health has it available to Columbia students for a minimal charge.
 You can make an appointment by calling 212-854-7426 or log into Open Communicator.
 CUMC students should call the Student Health Service at 212-305-3400 for more information.